gdubs76/whizbang/README.md

 # whizbang
-sandbox repository to learn git
+# Sandbox repository to learn git

-This is a place where I will learn git
+#This is a place where I will learn git.

+* Commit this file
+* Pull this file to local repository
+*